Work with Sections effectively

 2. When pasting into an existing project

-If your project already includes classes with the same names, Webflow will generate variations such as heading-2 or section-3.
+If your project already includes classes with the same names, Webflow will generate variations such as [class]heading-2[/class] or [class]section-3[/class].

 This is normal and expected.